amarachi-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-last lines of a file
+i prefer the first lines